Thomas L. Kane: Utah War

-In the winter of 1857–1858 Kane made a strenuous trip from the East coast to Salt Lake City.
+In the winter of 1857–1858 Kane made a strenuous trip from the East Coast to Salt Lake City, Utah.
 Once there, he helped prevent bloodshed by mediating a dispute between the Mormons and the federal government, known as the Utah War.
 Mormonism, the practice of plural marriage, and the governance of the Utah territory were issues in the federal election of 1856.
 Responding to rumors and reports of Mormon misrule in Utah shortly after his inauguration in March 1857, President James Buchanan appointed a new Utah Territorial governor Alfred Cumming of Georgia, replacing Brigham Young.
 Responding to rumors (later proved false) that the Mormons were in rebellion against the US government, Buchanan sent an army of 2,500, with orders to place Cummings in Young's Governor Office by force if necessary.

 Unfortunately, Buchanan did not officially notify Young about the change in appointment, and rumors of planned US army attacks on Utah communities flew just ahead of the troops.
 The Mormons, who had already been driven out of several states, were prepared to burn their settlements to the ground and resist yet another forced removal.
 The Mormons prepared to fight, activating the Nauvoo Legion (essentially all able-bodied men aged 15 to 60), and began preparing for a scorched-earth fighting withdrawal to southern Utah.
 168 Mormon patrols located three Army supply trains following the army troops on the Oregon/California/Mormon trail which were attacked and burned by Nauvoo Legion members led by Lot Smith.
 This stalled the US Army advance at Fort Bridger in Wyoming for the winter of 1857–1858.